College of Education, Health and Society

 - Sport Management

-The College of Education, Health and Society is comprised of five departments: Educational Leadership, Educational Psychology, Family Studies and Social Work, Kinesiology and Health, and Teacher Education.
+The College of Education, Health and Society is comprised of five departments: Educational Leadership, Educational Psychology, Teacher Education, Kinesiology and Health, and Family Science and Social Work.

 Each undergraduate program uses the Miami Plan for Liberal Education as a base, adds the specialized content of the major, adds appropriate professional courses, and may integrate experience in field settings through observation, practicum, and internships.